What is the Barbara Stewart Scholarship?

 • Yes, the theme this semester is Self Portrait.

 • Students may submit one “piece” consisting of one or no more than two photographs.
 Each submission will be judged as a single piece, so if you submit two images, they will be considered only as a pair.
 You may, of course, choose to submit a single photo.

 What are the submission requirements?

-• Student’s name must be included as Creator in the file metadata and his/her email address must also be included in the metadata.
+• Student’s name must be included as Creator in the file metadata and contact information – phone and/or email must also be included in metadata.
 Submissions without this information will not be considered!